Faire Case Pack & Quantity Sync Issues: How to Fix Them (and Prevent Costly Mis-Ships)

 If your brand:

-• Sells across Faire, Shopify, and uses 3PLs
+• Sells across Faire, Shopify, Amazon, and multiple 3PLs

 How Crafty Crow Helps